CSC510-2015-Axitron/project2/README.md

 #### (8) Number of Comments on an Issue

-This is another boxplot used to describe the average nubmer of comments per issue that a particular group had.
-The idea is that the more discussion a group has per issue the better.
+This is another boxplot used to describe the average number of comments per issue for a particular group.
+The idea is that more discussion per issue is better.

 ![number of comments on an issue](https://cloud.githubusercontent.com/assets/6590396/7281800/d76cadc2-e8f9-11e4-8328-0475e96dd5d8.png)

-As with the user pie plots, group 7 had only one user, and that user did not talk to themselves extensively, hence the very small bar.
+As with the participant pie plots, group 7 had only one participant, and that participant did not talk to themselves extensively, hence the very small bar.

 #### (9) Nonlinear Progress Momentum

-This is actually a pretty complicated visualization to explain to some degree, but the idea here was to relate the dates that milestones were planned, due, and closed.
-In terms of best it is somewhat difficult to term what is best here, but in some of the gropus it can readily be seen that they never close some of their milestones, also we see in some of the groups that they are well beyond their due dates when milestones are closed.
-The best performance here from our standpoint is when at least the green and blue lines closely follow one another.
-The red line is more of a stylistic issue across the gropus.
+This visualization is actually fairly difficult to explain, but the idea was to relate the dates that milestones were planned, due, and closed.
+It is somewhat difficult to define the ideal case here, but in some of the groups it is apparent that some of their milestones were never closed.
+Similarly, some of the groups closed their milestones well past their due dates.
+The best performance here occurs when the lines, green and blue if not red as well, are similar.
+The red line is more of a stylistic issue across the groups.
 The first group in the vizualization simply planned all of their milestones at the beginning other groups had a planning line that followed the behavior of their due and closed lines.

 ![non linear progress momentum](https://camo.githubusercontent.com/c46f5607d957682cfcb00111f21d52701b4f0a8a/687474703a2f2f692e696d6775722e636f6d2f566d5231555a322e706e67)

-Group 5 was excluded from this graph beacuse GitHub stored their milestones differently than the others, and they only had two, thus we felt it was pointless to attempt to make any sort of regression based on them.
+Group 5 was excluded from this graph because GitHub stored their milestones differently than the others, and they only had two, thus we felt that for them it was unnecessary to make a regression based on this.

 #### (10) Commit History Linearity

-This visualization describes the rate at which commits were made to a specific group's repo.
-The best possible behavior here would be a straight line with a slope of 1.
-That would mean that commits were being made each day and at nearly the same rate each day, so the work would have been spread evenly through the semester.
+This visualization describes the rate at which commits were made to a specific group's repository.
+The ideal case here would be a straight line with a slope of 1.
+That would mean that commits were made each day and at nearly the same rate each day, so the work would have been spread evenly through the semester.

 ![commit history linearity](https://camo.githubusercontent.com/79a3f2c59b0b47ddc13fa29747fbb5b20738bd6b/687474703a2f2f692e696d6775722e636f6d2f5979376b4b35732e706e67)